Raw green tripe for dogs is one of my favorite ingredients in raw dog food!

 Here’s what you’ll find at Raw Paws Pet Food’s green tripe section (beef, goat, lamb):

-They also carry a complete beef blend mixed with green tripe.
+That’s a complete beef blend mixed with green tripe.
 This is a great option if you’re looking for a convenient way of adding green tripe to your pup’s ready-to-feed meals.

 These are its ingredients: